-Your vehicle may be originally equipped with high performance summer tires or all season tires.
+Your Model X may be originally equipped with high performance summer tires, all season tires, or winter tires.
+Summer tires and all season tires are designed for maximum dry and wet road performance but are not designed to perform well in winter conditions.
 Tesla recommends using winter tires if driving in cold temperatures or on roads where snow or ice may be present.
-Contact Tesla for winter tire recommendations.
+If not equipped with winter tires, contact Tesla for winter tire recommendations

-Warning: In cold temperatures or on snow or ice, summer tires do not provide adequate traction.
-Selecting and installing the appropriate tires for winter conditions is important to ensure the safety and optimum performance of your Model S.
+▲ Warning: In cold temperatures or on snow or ice, summer tires do not provide adequate traction.
+Selecting and installing the appropriate tires for winter conditions is important to ensure the safety and optimum performance of your Model X.